deeplearning4j/deeplearning4j/examples-tour.md

 -------------------

-# DeepLearning4J Examples
+## DeepLearning4J Examples

-To build a Neural Net you will use either MultiLayerNetwork, or ComputationGraph.
+To build a neural net, you will use either `MultiLayerNetwork`, or `ComputationGraph`.

 Both options include a convenient Builder interface.
 A few highlights from the examples are described below.

 ### MNIST dataset of handwritten digits

-This has become the "hello world" of deep learning.
-Simple, straightforward, and focussed on a task that Neural Networks perform well on.
+This is the "Hello World" of deep learning.
+Simple, straightforward, and focussed on image recognition, a task that Neural Networks do well.

 ### MLPMnistSingleLayerExample.java